 COMPLEMENTARY EFFORTS IN GREATER GRAND CROSSING

-We are proud to support and champion the work of other organizations in the Greater Grand Crossing area working to improve the quality of life, commercial viability and human connectivity of the community.
+We are proud to highlight the work of other organizations in the Greater Grand Crossing area working to improve the quality of life, commercial viability and human connectivity of the community.

-The Gary Comer Youth Center was established in Chicago’s Greater Grand Crossing neighborhood in May, 2006.
+Gary Comer Youth Center: This youth center was established in Chicago’s Greater Grand Crossing neighborhood in May, 2006.
 It consists of an 80,000 square-foot community center outfitted with a dance studio, sound and broadcast studio, technology lab, 600-seat auditorium/gymnasium and rooftop garden.
 The mission of the Youth Center is to ensure students graduate from high school prepared for college and work.

-New Life Covenant Church is demonstrating its commitment to Greater Grand Crossing through multi-year plans to support and invest in residents in the neighborhood.
+New Life Covenant SouthEast: This church is demonstrating its commitment to Greater Grand Crossing through multi-year plans to support and invest in residents in the neighborhood.
 Having recently opened a comprehensive day-care center, New Life is now focused on constructing a 100,000 square foot church, community and performing arts center.

-Rebuild Foundation is a platform for art, cultural development, and neighborhood transformation.
+Rebuild Foundation: This community space provides a platform for art, cultural development, and neighborhood transformation.
 Its projects support artists and strengthen communities by providing free arts programs, creating new cultural amenities and developing affordable living/work spaces.
 Under the leadership of Theaster Gates, the foundation has spearheaded several high-profile area developments, including the Stony Island Arts Bank, the Dorchester Arts + Housing Collaborative and Black Cinema House.

-The new Presidential and Civic Engagement Center will be located in nearby Jackson Park.
-This $300 million project will bring dramatic investments to the area, strengthen the economic climate create new jobs on the South Side and revitalize historic Jackson Park in the process.
-Construction of the center is expected to be completed in 2020 or 2021.
+Obama Presidential Center: The new Presidential and Civic Engagement Center will be located in nearby Jackson Park.
+This $500 million project will bring large investments to the area, strengthen the economic climate, create new jobs on the South Side and revitalize historic Jackson Park in the process.
+Construction of the center is currently in progress.